MicrosoftDocs/memdocs/memdocs/intune/apps/app-protection-policy.md

 - Devices with a system image built directly from the Android Open Source Program source files
 - Devices with a beta/developer preview system image

-See [Google's documentation on Google's [Play Integrity API](https://developer.android.com/google/play/integrity) for technical details.
+See Google's documentation on [Google's Play Integrity API](https://developer.android.com/google/play/integrity) for technical details.

-### Google's device integrity setting and the 'jailbroken/rooted devices' setting
+### Google Play’s device integrity check setting and the 'jailbroken/rooted devices' setting

-Google's device integrity checks require the end user being online, atleast for the duration of the time when the "roundtrip" for determining attestation results executes.
+Google Play’s device integrity checks require the end user being online, atleast for the duration of the time when the "roundtrip" for determining attestation results executes.
 If end user is offline, IT admin can still expect a result to be enforced from the **jailbroken/rooted devices** setting.
 That being said, if the end user has been offline too long, the **Offline grace period** value comes into play, and all access to work or school data is blocked once that timer value is reached, until network access is available.
 Turning on both settings allows for a layered approach to keeping end-user devices healthy which is important when end-users access work or school data on mobile.

 ### Google Play Protect APIs and Google Play Services

 The app protection policy settings that leverage Google Play Protect APIs require Google Play Services to function.
-Both the **device integrity check**, and **Threat scan on apps** settings require Google determined version of Google Play Services to function correctly.
+Both the **Google Play’s device integrity check**, and **Threat scan on apps** settings require Google determined version of Google Play Services to function correctly.
 Since these are settings that fall in the area of security, the end user will be blocked if they have been targeted with these settings and are not meeting the appropriate version of Google Play Services or have no access to Google Play Services.

 ## Next steps